AdjoaLee/pdsnd_github/README.md

 This is the bikeshare project

 ### Description
-Describe what your project is about and what it does
+This project is to explore US bikeshare data
 ### Files used
-Include the files used
+chicago.csv
+washington.csv
+new_york_city.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.